aliterc/aliterc.github.io/index.md

 Bordeaux wine prices rose 16 percent in the first six months of the 2017/18 season, farm ministry data released in March showed.

+- Basics

+Maya is the premier application for creating compelling 3D digital content, including models, animation, visual effects, games, and simulations.

+The work you do in Maya generally falls into these categories:

+Creating models.
+Polygons, Non-Uniform Rational B-Splines (NURBS), and subdivision surfaces are different object types with different ways of modeling.
+Each has its own strengths, and different artists prefer working with different types.

+Polygons let you model a surface by building up and reshaping a number of simple surface facets.

+_A blue and green jewel that shines from a million facets_

+NURBS let you easily create smooth, curving surfaces with high-level control.

+Subdivision surfaces let you edit surfaces at a high level with minimum overhead data, while still letting you work with subsections of the surface as if they were made from polygons.

+Character rigging.
+Most animations involve “characters,” articulated models such as a person, an animal, robot, or anything else that moves by articulation.
+Maya lets you define internal skeletons for characters and bind skin to them to create realistic movement with deformation.

+Animation.
+Just about everything you can think of in Maya is keyable or able to be animated.

+Dynamics, fluids, and other simulated effects.
+Maya includes a comprehensive suite of tools for simulating real world effects such as fire, explosions, fluids, hair and fur, the physics of colliding objects, and more.

+Painting and paint effects.
+Maya includes an incredible system for using a graphics tablet (or the mouse) to paint 2D canvases, paint directly on 3D models, paint to create geometry, scriptable paint, and virtually limitless other possibilities.

+Lighting, Shading, and Rendering.
+When you want to render a still image or movie of your scene or animation, you can create them using your choice of renderers.

 - 1103

 - 1102